A Digital Nomad Guide to Bangkok

 It does have its peak and low season, because it’s popular for Thailand’s Chulalongkorn University students to go and grind hard – This all depends on their examination schedule.

-Where to live in Bangkok
+Best Places to Live in Bangkok

 Some of the best ways is to look through Facebook groups for expats and locals that speak English.
 That’s where you could do some networking and gathering some insights, so you’ll get a better understanding of how things work around here.